iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: iPEAR Dynamics

-The number of iterations is crucial for optimizing the deformation field; early termination may yield suboptimal accuracy, while excessive iterations can introduce misalignment and consume unnecessary computing resources.
+The number of iterations is crucial for optimizing the deformation field; early termination may yield suboptimal accuracy, while excessive iterations may introduce misalignment and consume unnecessary computing resources.
 To adaptively determine the number of iterations for varying image pairs, we propose a dual-stage TCI strategy to evaluate both stability and convergence using historical registration results to dynamically determine when to stop.
 As shown in Figure~\ref{fig:4}, at the $l$th decoding layer, TCI employs a sliding window $W_l$ to dynamically track the similarity differences of $t$ number of recently estimated registration results.

-To compute the similarity difference $s_l^k$ between the warped image $I_m^w$ and the fixed image $I_f$ at the $k$th iteration, TCI first upsamples the deformation field $\varphi_l^k$ estimated by DeF, yielding the upsampled deformation field $\widehat{\varphi}_l^k$ at the original moving image resolution.
+To compute the similarity difference $s_l^k$ between the warped image $I_m^w$ and the fixed image $I_f$ at the $k$th iteration, TCI first upsamples the deformation field $\varphi_l^k$, yielding the upsampled deformation field $\tilde\varphi_l^k$ at the original moving image resolution.
 The upsampling is implemented via linear interpolation with a factor of $2^{l-1}$.
-Next, the upsampled deformation field $\widehat{\varphi}_l^k$ provides a displacement vector for each voxel and is applied to the moving image $I_m$ to produce the corresponding warped image $I_m^w$, i.e., $I_m^w = I_m\circ\widehat{{\varphi}}_l^k$, where $\circ$ denotes the deformation operation, implemented via the Spatial Transformer Network \cite{b41}.
-Finally, $s_l^k$ is computed as follows:
+Next, $\tilde{\varphi}_l^k$ provides a displacement vector for each voxel to be applied to the moving image $I_m$ to produce the corresponding warped image $I_m^w$, i.e., $I_m^w = I_m\circ\tilde{\varphi}_l^k$.
+Formally,

 where $\mathrm{sim}(\cdot)$ denotes the similarity metric.
-In this work, we always adopt Normalized Cross-Correlation (NCC) to compute the registration similarity after examining various candidates (see Appendix~F).
+In this work, we always adopt Normalized Cross-Correlation (NCC) to compute the registration similarity after examining various candidates (see Appendix~\ref{appendix3}).

 After obtaining the similarity differences of $t$ number of recently estimated registration results, TCI evaluates their stability and convergence in a dual-stage process, respectively.
-In the first stage, TCI assesses stability by computing the standard deviation $\varepsilon_l$ of similarity differences $s_l^k$ within the window $W_{l}=\{s_l^{k-t+1},\cdots,s_l^k\}$, defined as follows:
+In the first stage, TCI assesses stability by computing the standard deviation $\varepsilon_l$ of similarity differences $s_l^k$ within the window $W_{l}=\{s_l^{k-t+1},\cdots,s_l^k\}$ as follows:

 If $\varepsilon_l$ falls below the predefined stability threshold $\delta_s$, the most recent $t$ number of deformation fields are deemed stable.
 TCI then proceeds to the subsequent convergence evaluation stage.
-Otherwise, an additional iteration is performed without the necessity to continue the following stage.
+Otherwise, another iteration is performed without the necessity to continue the subsequent stage.

 In the subsequent convergence evaluation stage, TCI further computes the change in similarity differences, denoted as $\Delta s$, between the two most recent iterations within $W_l$, which is defined as follows: